Rondinello

 Cheap food base

-Meze, bakeries, markets, and casual tavernas keep the group budget workable.
+Souvlaki, bakeries, markets, and casual tavernas help students keep daily spend under control.

 Constraint-Based Itinerary